Hiring Local Talent and Extras: Casting Across Cultures

 Navigate local casting agencies, union requirements, and cultural considerations for authentic on-screen talent

+Here is how this works in practice.
 Casting local talent and extras isn't just about finding faces—it's about capturing authentic cultural nuances that make your production believable.
-Whether you're shooting a period drama in Brașov or a contemporary commercial in Bucharest, working with local casting professionals ensures you get the right look, language skills, and cultural understanding for your project.
-The Romania casting landscape includes everything from major Bucharest agencies representing established actors to regional specialists who know every face in their territory.
+Whether you're shooting a period drama in Brașov or a modern commercial in Bucharest, working with local casting pros makes sure you get the right look, language skills, and cultural knowing for your project.
+The Romania casting landscape has everything from major Bucharest agencies representing set up actors to regional pros who know each face in their area.
 Getting this right from the start saves time, money, and potential cultural missteps that could derail your production.

 Understanding the Romania Casting Landscape